ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

 1. Download <a href="https://www.gnupg.org/download/index.html" target="_blank">GnuPG <img src="../../../icons/launch-glyph.svg" alt="External link icon"></a> to create an encryption key.
 2. Create an encryption key on your local drive.
 You can accept the default values by pressing ENTER.

-    **Warning:** Make note of the passphrase that you create.
+    **Attention:** Make note of the passphrase that you create.
 If you lose your passphrase, any information encrypted with your key cannot be decrypted.

     ```
     gpg --gen-key